CloudGenUser/sftp-cg-lib/README.md

 "Successfully removed directory"

-In case the directory does not exist you will have this message:
+In case the directory does not exist this message will be shown:

 {
     "code": "ERR_BAD_PATH",